bash720/querymen-sample-project/README.md

 # querymen-sample-project

-This is a sample project with Querymen which is Querystring parser wmiddleware for MongoDB, Express and Nodejs
+This is a sample project with Querymen which is Querystring parser middleware for MongoDB, Express and Nodejs

-Querystring parser middleware for MongoDB, Express and Nodejs

 # Setup
 1. Replace DBURL in index.js